medusajs/medusa/docs/content/usage/local-development.md

+---
+description: 'Learn how to perform local development in the Medusa monorepo.
+This includes how to use the dev CLI tool and perform unit, integration, and plugin tests.'
+---

 # Local Development of Medusa Server and Monorepo

 In this document, you’ll learn how to customize Medusa’s core and run tests.